 Ethan was still nodding encouragingly when Enmerkar placed a hand on Dorian’s misshapen head.
 He murmured something unintelligible.
 Ethan looked on with horrified fascination as Dorian’s eyes rolled back in his head and his body began to tremble and then quake.

-His decaying flesh gradually regained its vitality and began knitting back together until he was whole again.
-When the convulsing had stopped, Dorian gave Ethan a stunned.
+His decaying flesh gradually regained its vitality and began knitting back together.
+Eventually, he was whole again.
+When the convulsing had stopped, Dorian gave Ethan a dazed look.
 Dorian turned and snatched up a mirror from the counter behind him.
 He held it up to the light.
 Dorian peered at himself for a few amazed moments and let out a delighted shout.

 Across town, Marko was jarred out of a deep sleep by the sound of Janet’s screams inside his head.
 For one panicked moment, he didn’t know where he was.
 Fully awake, Marko leapt out of the car and ran towards the fading sound of her screams.

 After a block, he began to despair of getting to them in time.
 His footsteps faltered as he debated on an alternative course of action.
-He was preoccupied as he stepped in front of the antebellum boarding house.
-Marko’s attention was seized by the thrum of power emanating from the old building.
+He was preoccupied, as he stepped in front of the antebellum boarding house.
+Marko’s attention immediately was seized, by the thrum of power emanating from the old building.

 Marko stopped in his tracks and turned towards the porch, feeling the energy pulse towards him and vibrate against his chest.
 What have they gotten themselves into?
 I may already be too late to save them.
 There is century old magic here!
-Marko was greeted by the same quavering voice that had called out to Janet, as he walked towards the house and strode to the porch stairs.
+Marko was greeted by the same quavering voice that had called out to Janet, as he climbed stone steps up from the sidewalk and advanced closer to the house.

 He paused at the bottom step leading up to the porch, sizing up the shadowy figure of what he took to be a woman in a wheelchair.
-Despite the fact that the porch was moonlit, her features, body and clothing were no clearer closer up than they had been from the sidewalk.
+Despite the fact that the porch was moonlit, nearness did not make her features, body or clothing any clearer, than they had been from the sidewalk.

-She sat in a darkened corner and Marko could only make out a silhouette.
+She was cloaked by darkness.
+Marko could only slightly make out her silhouette.
 His eyes narrowed suspiciously.
-He wondered if he was looking at a shadow being.
+He wondered if she was a shadow being.

-Before Marko could set foot upon the porch, the black kitten came bounding towards him.
-His eyes widened as the creature suddenly grew into a cat.
-It decided him that he was dealing with shadow beings.
+Before Marko could set one foot upon the porch, the black kitten came bounding towards him.
+His eyes widened as the feline suddenly grew into a cat.
+The creature decided him that he was dealing with shadow beings.
 Apparently, they were feeding off of the negative emotions being wrung from Janet and Andrea.
 The woman on the porch misread his pause as fear and chuckled.